How to express solubility and saturation using equilibrium expressions.

-However, we could make the saturated solution of magnesium chloride another way, for example two separate compounds may be added in different quantities, such as Mg(NO3)2 and NaCl, or other compounds, or varying quantities.
+However, we could make the saturated solution of magnesium chloride another way.
+Separate compounds may be added in different quantities, such as Mg(NO3)2 and NaCl which together contribute to the MgCl2 Ksp equilibrium.

 The Ksp constant value could be reached if one ion concentration was larger while the other smaller.

-Regardless of the proportional ion concentrations, at saturation Ksp is constant and is the product of the separate dissolved ion concentrations multiplied together.
+Regardless of the proportion of ion concentrations, Ksp is constant for a saturated solution and it is the product of the separate dissolved ion concentrations multiplied together.

 What is the solubility product?